 What does a PICT course look like?

-PICT offers seminar-style courses capped at 15 students to guarantee lively participation and discussion.
+PICT courses are capped at 15 students to guarantee lively participation and discussion.
 Course types vary, including two-week intensive courses as well as four- to six-week courses that meet once a week.
-The courses are scheduled to accommodate regular working hours.
+The courses are scheduled in the evenings and on weekends to accommodate regular working hours.
 Often, a second PICT faculty member aids the instructor in encouraging class discussion.

 Where do PICT courses take place?

 PICT is a pop-up institute that stages its events and courses all over the city of Paris.
 Our regular venues include the PICT Headquarters in the 3rd arrondissement, the Red Wheelbarrow Bookstore next to the Jardin du Luxembourg, and the Maison de la Vie Associative et Citoyenne du Marais.
 Next to these, we cooperate with partner venues that are appropriate to each event, including the Sorbonne, the Goethe-Institut Paris, the Fondation Maison des Sciences de l'Homme (FMSH), and many other notable Parisian institutions.
 You can find a full list of our partner organizations here.